magicaks/magicaks/README.md

 export ARM_ACCESS_KEY=
 ```
 * Run ``source .env``
+* All terraform state information is stored in Azure storage credentials of which are provided using the exported variable ``ARM_ACCESS_KEY`` above.
+Please make sure you check ``main.tf`` in each step below to confirm the settings for state storage.
+Default values should also work fine.
-* There is a folder ``onetime`` which contains terraform scripts to create those resources which need to be created just onetime.
+* There is a folder ``1-preprovision`` which contains terraform scripts to create those resources which need to be created just onetime.
 For example vnet, subnets and azure firewall and its rules.
 Check ``variables.tf`` and execute ``tf apply``.
 Please note if you create multiple clusters in the same vnet you need to then add the new subnet here and provide the route tables etc. Only one AKS cluster is allowed in one subnet.
-* Root module in this directory creates per cluster resources such as service bus, keyvault and the cluster itself.
-Again check ``variables.tf`` and execute ``terraform apply``.
-All resoureces will eventually come up and if the gitOps connection is successful so will all the workloads mentioned in your manifest repo.
+* To provision the cluster you need to step into ``2-provision-aks`` folder and run terraform as usual.
+This step will also download the credentials for interacting with the cluster which is required for the following steps.
+* After the cluster is provisioned we provision all support resources by stepping into ``3-postprovision`` and running terraform as usual.
+This will set up flux for admin and non admin workloads and eventually the desired state of the configs will be applied to your cluster.
+This is also where service bus and keyvault etc will be created.

 ## What all is installed right now?